typsy-dev/documentation/ApiV2.md

 ```

 ### Response
 Example response where remove claims from a user request has been successful.
+The documentation on what do with the requestId is [here](#request-status)
 ```
 {
     "requestId": "580db06c-93ea-4c67-9d05-750530180c6c",